|Aliases||Ellubôz, The Hells, Forge Worlds|

 "What goes on here?", Heironeous demanded.

-"You have granted us the power to harvest souls", replied Asmodeus.
+"Higher authority has granted us the power to harvest souls", replied Asmodeus.
 "To build our Hell and gird our might for the task set before us, we naturally had to find ways to improve our yield."

 The war deity drew forth his longsword of crackling lightning.
 “It is your job to punish transgressions, not to encourage them!", he cried.